Mirit I. Aladjem, Ph.D.

 1) cell cycle, 2) chromatin, 3) signal transduction, 4) genomics, 5) bioinformatics

 The challenge of understanding DNA replication: Loss of genetic control of DNA replication is a hallmark of cancer cells.
-Protein signaling pathways that reulate cell growth converge on molecular events that facilitate DNA replication.
-Replication regulatory pathways can provide good targets for synthetic lethality approaches that specifically kill cancer cells, but replication problems that go undetected can affect genomic integrity, triggering genomic instability that eventually might result in cancer drug resistance.
-Hence, many anti-cancer drugs target various aspects of DNA replication and the effectiveness of such drugs critically depends on the nature of the lesions affected in particular cancers.
-To understand how cells regulate their growth, we employ biochemistry, molecular genetics and bioinformatics to ask how cells determine where and when DNA replication starts.
-As part of the Developmental Therapeutic Branch, we are also involved in collaborative studies aimed to develop better ways to describe regulatory feedback networks that modulate cell cycle progression and the response of cells to anti-cancer drugs.
+Hence, pathways that modulate replication can provide good targets for synthetic lethality approaches that specifically target cancer cells.
+On the other hand, DNA replication problems that go undetected and are not repaired can affect genomic integrity and trigger genomic instability, eventually resulting in cancer drug resistance.
+Hence, many anti-cancer drugs target various aspects of DNA replication and the effectiveness of such drugs critically depends on the nature of the genomic lesions affected in particular cancers.

-Role of replication origins: Within eukaryotic cells, genome duplication initiates at multiple sites on each chromosome (replication origins).
-Replication initiation events in diploid mitotic cells proceed in a precise order and are strictly regulated by a series of cell cycle checkpoint signaling pathways.
-These regulatory constraints, however, are often relaxed in cancer cells.
+Research strategy: Eukaryotic cells initiate DNA synthesis at multiple sites on each chromosome, termed replication origins.
+Replication initiation events in mitotic cells proceed in a precise order and are strictly controlled by a series of cell cycle checkpoint signaling pathways (Aladjem and Redon, Nature Reviews Genetics 2017).
+These regulatory constraints, however, are often relaxed in cancer.
 Understanding the molecular events that precede DNA replication at the chromatin level is crucial if we are to fully understand cell growth.
-Critical information about this process is missing because protein complexes that initiate chromosomal replication seem to bind DNA indiscriminately.
-To gain a complete understanding of the DNA replication process we must resolve how this non-specific DNA binding translates into highly coordinated replication.
+Critical information about this process is missing because the protein complexes that initiate chromosomal replication seem to bind to DNA indiscriminately.
+To gain a complete understanding of the DNA replication process we must resolve how these apparently non-specific DNA binding interactions between replication proteins and chromatin translate into highly coordinated replication.

 Fu H, Martin MM, Regairaz M, Huang L, You Y, Lin CM, Ryan M, Kim R, Shimura T, Pommier Y, Aladjem MI.
 The DNA repair endonuclease Mus81 facilitates fast DNA replication in the absence of exogenous damage.
-Nature Communications 6:6746.
-2015.
+Nat Commun.
+6:6746, 2015.

 Martin MM, Ryan M, Kim R, Zakas AL, Fu H, Lin CM, Reinhold WC, Davis SR, Bilke S, Liu H, Doroshow JH, Reimers MA, Valenzuela MS, Pommier Y, Meltzer PS, Aladjem MI.
 Genome-wide depletion of replication initiation events in highly transcribed regions.
-Genome Research 21: 1822-1832.
-2011.
+Genome Res.
+21:1822-1832, 2011.

 Smith OK, Kim RG, Fu H, Martin M, Utani K, Zhang Y, Marks AB, Lalande M, Chamberlaine S, Libbrecht MW, Bouhassira EE, Ryan MC, Noble WC, Aladjem MI.
 Distinct Epigenetic Features of Differentiation-Regulated Replication Origins.
 Epigenetics and Chromatin 9:18.
 2016.